FichteFoll/advent-of-code/2023/README.md

 For part two,
 the simple brute-force method is fast enough for me and I'm not convinced there is a smarter one anyway.

+# Day 17

+Skipped due to lack of time.

+# Day 18

+Part 1 allowed for some decently creative ideas (imho), one of which I eventually implemented, knowing fully well that it won't scale into multiple orders of magnitude.
+Of course, part 2 just had to be exactly that and I haven't really thought of an entirely different solution.
+I've heard that there is a trick for solving this efficiently, but am unsure if I will be able to figure it out myself.

+Skipping part 2 for now.